henrikkudesu/stats-preview-card-component/README.md

 ### What I learned

 Never start coding the desktop version first.
+And i learned how to use mix-blend-mode, which is very useful in some cases.

 ### Continued development

-I want to improve the CSS and finish the project, adding an overlay color over the image, which is what's missing.
+I want to improve my CSS coding and finish the project the right way.

 ### Useful resources

 - [ChatGPT](https://chat.openai.com) - It helped me a lot.
 I don't need to waste time searching on Google or making a post on StackOverflow for possible solution for my problems.
 It is a great ally for studying.
+- [W3Schools](https://www.w3schools.com) - W3Schools is a website optimized for learning, testing, and training.
+Examples might be simplified to improve reading and basic understanding.

 ## Author